Canada

 Canada uses the word ‘maximum’ on speed signs.
 Because speed is measured in kilometres instead of miles, the numbers tend to be higher than the US which can be identifiable from afar.

 NOTE: The US uses the words ‘speed limit’ on such signs.
-In addition, speed limits ending with 5 are more common in the US.
+In addition, speed limits ending with 5 are more common in the US, and the ‘speed limit’ text takes up two lines versus one for ‘maximum’ in Canada.

 Canadian roads usually have single yellow centre lines.
 However, double middle yellow centre lines are still decently common.